TheRekrab/CoinCasino/README.md

 You may want to reset your account if you go broke and no longer have any coins.

+# Updating
+I have included a special shell script (```update.sh```) to be used for updating the game if I make more changes.
+It automates the process of deleting and re-cloning the GitHub repository, while still keeping your account files intact.

+To update the game, just run the script.

 That's all there is to my game.
 I hope you enjoy it!